 - Being in work is still better than being out of work

-- Alternating between jobs means you can use your money effectively i.e. if you have lots of cash built in the business account you can withdraw them slowly for a rainy day, or if taking maternity leave you can pay yourself a high salary ( you will be taxed anyway via dividends tax at a later stage so pay yourself well when it really counts)
+- Alternating between jobs inside and outside means you can use your money effectively i.e. if you have lots of cash built into the business account you can withdraw them slowly for a rainy day, or if taking maternity leave you can pay yourself a high salary ( you will be taxed anyway via dividends tax at a later stage so pay yourself well when it really counts)

 - Sometimes you can take a pay cut for interesting projects, or if they offer flexible working or its closer to home